JakubBialoskorski/kubernetes/README.md

 # helm

-Various helm charts, tested mostly on k3s cluster.
+Various helm charts, tested mostly on [k3s](https://rancher.com/products/k3s/) cluster.
-They use Longhorn as a storage solution.
+They use [Longhorn](https://longhorn.io/) as a storage solution.

+Unused parts of code were cut out, so you may want to visit original charts for reference and comparison.

 Each chart has its own readme inside, go there for detailed instructions.